isVy08/USDP/README.md

 Note that the outputs of `RM+EX+LS+RO` on `PWKP` are created by reproducing the experiment from [Edit-Unsup-TS](https://github.com/ddhruvkr/Edit-Unsup-TS)

 ## Running USDP
-To reproduce `USDP-base` on English data, simply run
+To reproduce `USDP-Base` on English data, simply run
 ```
 python run_generation.py evaluation/config_en_base.json
 ```